Litchfield National Park: Flora

 The Central sandstone plateau supports rich woodland flora communities dominated by species including Darwin woolybutt and Darwin stringybark, as well as banksias, grevilleas, terminalias and a wide variety of other woodland species.

 Remnant pockets of monsoon rainforest thrive along the bottom of the escarpment, and in the deep narrow gorges created over thousands of years by the force of the waterfalls cutting into the escarpment walls.

 They are significant because of their size and lack of disturbance.
 Here visitors will find lilies and slender ground orchids growing among Pandanus, paperbark and swamp bloodwoods.

+Gamba Grass

+The invasive species Andropogon gayanus, better known as gamba grass is a significant threat to the park's biodiversity due to the frequent, high intensity, late dry season wildfires it exacerbates.
+The grass was introduced into the Northern Territory of Australia in 1931 for trial as cattle feed.
+There are now large swathes of the plant over 532,900 hectares between Darwin and Katherine.
+Gamba grass already accounts for as much as 20% of Litchfield National Park, around 30,000 hectares of the 144,000-hectare park, contributing to worsening fire seasons.
+Researchers estimate that this will increase to as much as 30% by 2033, a major threat to the park's future due to the extreme fire risk, the severity of which can destroy locals species.
+Total eradication is no longer considered viable due to substantial spread since 2014.